 2) Strong backlighting (subjects are in the shade, but the background is in full direct sun).
 While there is more than enough light in this situation to get a good exposure on the subjects, the much more brightly-lit background is the problem, as the camera cannot capture such a huge difference in light levels.
 In other words, exposing for the subjects will result in a completely blown-out background (and the bright background may also somewhat wash out the subjects).
 This can be addressed by adding light to the subjects (with flash), though this can be impractical and ineffective for a large scene such as a wedding ceremony.
 While an alternative is to pick a middle ground exposure as a compromise, in this kind of situation I'll usually lean toward getting a proper exposure on the subjects and letting the background be blown out.

 Ironically, for one outdoor ceremony a few years ago, this kind of backlighting worked to our advantage.
-The bride was concerned that, although her venue was a beautiful old home in south Louisiana, the surrounding area was all developed, with a highway and some rather drab looking commercial and industrial buildings off in the distance of what would be the background of her ceremony photos.
-However, during a preliminary visit to the site during the couple's engagement portrait, I observed that because the ceremony would be taking place under a large tree and, at that time of day, fully within the shadow of the building, while at the same time the background would be fully lit by the late afternoon sun, the result would be that the undesirable background would be mostly blown out to white.
+The bride was concerned that, although her venue was a beautiful old historic home in south Louisiana, the surrounding area was all developed, with a highway and some rather drab looking commercial and industrial buildings off in the distance of what would be the background of her ceremony photos.
+However, during a preliminary visit to the site during the couple's engagement portrait, I observed that because the ceremony would be taking place under a large tree and, at that time of day, fully within the shadow of the home, while at the same time the background would be fully lit by the late afternoon sun, the result would be that the undesirable background would be mostly blown out to white.
 So, in this particular instance, a lighting situation that would typically be described as far from ideal ended up being perfect in terms of addressing the bride's main concern.